jahid-dev/chatVista-online-forum-client/README.md

 ## Technologies Used

 ### Frontend:
-- **React, Material-UI, Tailwind CSS:** For building a modular, visually appealing, and responsive user interface.
+- **React, Material-Tailwind, Tailwind CSS:** For building a modular, visually appealing, and responsive user interface.
 - **Axios:** For handling asynchronous HTTP requests.

 ### Backend: